| Home: Patents:

 23. Can the inventor file an amended application

+upon rejection of the first application?
 Yes.
 The applicant must clearly point out why he or

 she thinks the amended claims are patentable in view of the objections